syall/knowit/content/posts/the-browser-as-a-program.md

 <!-- ... -->
 ```

-The browser not only supports HTML as a mark-up language to render but also CSS to style that HTML.
+The browser not only supports HTML as a mark-up language but also CSS as a declarative style language!

-From a user perspective, the browser seems to have a magic box where HTML and CSS just appear.
+From a user perspective, the browser seems to be a magic box where websites just appear.

-From a technical perspective, the feat is quite impressive as the browser needs to interface with the native graphics engine of the operating system accurately.
+From a technical perspective, the browser is a program that processes HTML and CSS code to interface with the native graphics engine of the operating system.

-Beside HTML and CSS, there is the notorious beast of the internet: JavaScript (JS).
+Besides HTML and CSS, there is the notorious beast of the internet: JavaScript (JS).

-Riddled with history due to evolving standards coupled with legacy support, the language of the web is extremely complex!
+Riddled with history due to evolving standards coupled with legacy support, the standard for the language is extremely complex and has fragmented browser implementation.

-Because of this, browser support for JS is a very nuanced topic, but the big picture is that each browser has a toolchain with compilers, optimizers, etc. completely built-in for JS alone.
+Despite the divides, the big picture is that each browser has its own dedicated JS toolchain (parsers, compilers, optimizers, etc.) that can interpret all of the nuances the standard allows.

-However, the complexity compounds as a system because the JS needs to be able to interact with the HTML and CSS rendering seemlessly.
+As a system, the complexity compounds as the implementations of these living programming languages have to not only interoperate at initial load time but also respond dynamically to user events.

 ## An Operating Systems Perspective

-Most Browsers simulate or implement a file system in which content is loaded by URLs.
+Most browsers implement or at least simulate a file system for content loaded in by URLs, storing the data as sources.

-[Way to Go](https://way-to-go.syall.work/) is a simple static game with these main resources:
+For example, [`Way to Go`](https://way-to-go.syall.work/) is a simple static game I wrote that responds with these main resources:

 ```text
 way-to-go